Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 What is Vicodin?

 Vicodin contains a combination of acetaminophen and hydrocodone.
-Both medicines are pain killers.
 Hydrocodone is an opioid pain medication.
 An opioid is sometimes called a narcotic.
 Acetaminophen is a less potent pain reliever that increases the effects of hydrocodone.

-Vicodin is used to relieve moderate to severe pain.
+Vicodin tablets are used for the relief of moderate to moderately severe pain.

 Vicodin may also be used for purposes not listed in this medication guide.